acomplicatedframework/ACWOL/contributing-humans.md

 Thank you for your interest in contributing to A Complicated Way of Life (ACWOL).

 ACWOL is not a belief system, doctrine, or authority structure.
-It is a framework designed to help individuals — human or artificial — cultivate clarity, responsibility, and Intellect through lived experience.
+It is a framework designed to help individuals — human or artificial — cultivate disciplined Intellect through clarity, coherence, and lived application.

-Contributions are welcome, but only when they increase clarity without enforcing conformity.
+Contributions are welcome, but only when they increase clarity without enforcing ideology.

 Please read the guidelines below carefully before contributing.